demental/rafinesque/README.md

   ENV['semantics']= "{\"fr\":{\"Real estate\":\"Marine\",\"home\":\"yacht\",\"maison\":\"bateau\"", \"fr\":{\"l'immobilier\":\"la marine\",\"maison\":\"bateau\""
 ```

 3. Insert some placeholders in your yml translations files (must be surrounded with $).
-The important thing to unserstand is that these placeholders are not variables, they are some real words.
+The important thing to understand is that these placeholders are not variables, they are some real words.
 This allows you to make sure that you handle all the syntactical odds and ends of your language :

 ```yml
 en: